-- The program should provide participants disclosures and information on the privacy policies of the program, including what information is being collected and how it is used. - Privacy policies should be stated simply and concisely, in multiple languages, accessible by persons with disabilities, and available through multiple modes of communication including online and in hard copies. - The program should prohibit any unnecessary sharing of information, including a prohibition on optional information sharing solicited by the third-party administrator to participants. - The program should prohibit any waiving of rights and responsibilities.
+- The program should provide participants disclosures and information on the privacy policies of the program, including what information is being collected and how it is used. - Privacy policies should be stated simply and concisely, in multiple languages, accessible by persons with disabilities, and available through multiple modes of communication including online and in hard copies. - The program should prohibit any unnecessary sharing of information, including a prohibition on optional information sharing solicited by the third-party administrator to participants. - The program must be sensitive about how it communicates with participants about their rights to privacy and confidentiality and the program's protection of those rights. - The program should prohibit any waiving of rights and responsibilities.